-At the end of this lesson, the student will be able to provide emergency first aid for a patient with heatand cold-related emergencies that could become life-threatening.
+At the end of this lesson, students will be able to provide emergency first aid for patients experiencing heat- and cold-related emergencies that could become life-threatening.

-Florida Basic Recruit Training Program: High Liability, Vol. 2 (Chapter 2)
+Florida Basic Recruit Training Program: High Liability, Volume 2 (Chapter 2)

-✓ HL244.1.
+HL244.1.
 Describe various ways the body adjusts to heat and cold

-✓ HL244.2.
+HL244.2.
 Describe how to provide treatment for heat-related injuries

-✓ HL244.3.
+HL244.3.
 Describe how to provide treatment for cold-related injuries